Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 lots of sensors because relatively cheap and easy to collect, but varying lengths of time at different reaches.
 Our model incorporates reaches with any length of time (a few days to decades). reaches will little data contribute less to the model but do provide some local and spatial information.
 The more data a location has the more informative so there is less shrinkage to the mean values. reaches with no data can be predicted based on covariate values and HUC-level random effects but do not get reach-specific coefficient effects.

 Disagreement (conflicting evidence? confused terminology) regarding the drivers of stream temperature

+limitations - ground-surface water interactions not included.
+However, if remotely sensed predictors could be developed, or exist in a particular region, they could easily be included as site-level predictors.

 Acknowledgements